farhat-lab/megapipe/README.rst

  * pilon (we use it to determine the differences between the query genome and the reference genome and generate .vcf files)
  * spades (we use it to generate an assembly of the query genome from the trimmed reads)
  * samtools (we use it to calculate the depth of our sequencing data and other file format conversions)
+ * vrtTools (it is a requirement of the Fast lineage caller) -- https://github.com/farhat-lab/vrt-tools
+ * Fast lineage caller (we use it to do the lineage calls) -- https://github.com/farhat-lab/fast-lineage-caller

 You need to get the tar.gz present in the dist directory.
 Then you can install the package:
 ::